LyuCD/Modeling-and-Control-of-a-Drone-Cable-Suspended-Active-Payload-System/README.md

 - Start/stop acceleration
 - Force-cap sweep (0.5–3.0 N)

+## 6. Data

+All experimental and simulation results are stored in the `data/` directory.
+It contains the following subfolders:

+- **figs_all/** – all generated figures from simulations (complete set).
+- **figs_by_case/** – results grouped by test cases (e.g., hover, step move, acceleration).
+- **figs_compare/** – comparison plots between different controllers (No Control, PID, MPC).
+- **mpc_figs/** – specific plots and metrics related to the MPC controller.

+These figures are used in the analysis and result sections of the dissertation.

 # sjtu_drone
 sjtu_drone is a quadrotor simulation program forked from [tum_simulator](http://wiki.ros.org/tum_simulator), developed using ROS + Gazebo.